thewca/wca-documents/documents/policies/external/Travel Reimbursement.md

 1. Approach your Senior Delegate or a member of the WCA Board of Directors if more appropriate.
 You will need their agreement to submit the application for funding and you will need to submit their name on the application form as a sponsor.
 2. Please complete the funding application form [here](https://docs.google.com/forms/d/12tz2I_EeBORm14kQO6ZB5TOp321YbXkIXvrxUNIHxN0).
 This form will be automatically submitted to the WCA Financial Committee.
 3. A member of the WFC will review the form and may liaise with you to ensure the application is complete and correct.
-4. The application will be reviewed by the WFC Leader or Deputy Leader.
+4. The application will be reviewed by the WFC Leader or a WFC Senior Member.
 5. The application will be submitted to the WCA Board of Directors and again may contact you to clarify any points.
 6. The WCA Board of Directors will vote on the application and inform the WFC of their decision.
 7. The WFC will inform the applicant of the result of the approval process.